-Paris Knife Attack Suspect: Naturalized Frenchman From Russia Was On A Radical Watch List
+Paris Knife Attacker: Naturalized Frenchman From Russia Was On A Radical Watch List

 — j wall ✡ (@jwhaifa) May 13, 2018

 Within hours of the knife attack, ISIS claimed responsibility.
-On Sunday, ISIS’ propaganda agency Amaq distributed a video where Azimov declared his allegiance to the group.
+On Sunday, ISIS’s propaganda agency Amaq distributed a video where Azimov declared his allegiance to the group.

 The French government maintains a watch list referred to as the “S List” which tracks potentially radicalized individuals.
 Azimov was placed on the S List in 2016 when it was discovered that he had ties to a man whose wife tried to travel to Syria, reported the New York Times.
-Marie Le Pen, leader of the National Front said, “What use are the S Files if we don’ use them to neutralize these time bombs on French soil?”
+Marie Le Pen, leader of the National Front asked, “what use are the S Files if we don’t use them to neutralize these time bombs on French soil?”

 Authorities report that the list has roughly 20,000 names and that there are not enough resources to track everyone closely.
 Some have called for extreme measures, saying everyone on the S List ought to be interned or ejected from the country.